BartlettJE/statsresdesign/docs/09-BayesHypo.md

 2. Now set a strong prior (20, 20) over 0.5 with 5 yellows and 10 non-yellows.
 Despite the observed data showing a proportion of 0.33, the peak of the posterior distribution is slightly higher than 0.4.
 The posterior is a compromise between the prior and the likelihood, so a stronger prior means you need more data to change your beliefs.
 For example, imagine we had 10 times more data with 50 yellows and 100 non-yellows.
 Now, there is greater density between 0.3 and 0.4, to show the posterior is now more convinced of the proportion of yellows.

 In this demonstration, note we only have two curves for the prior and posterior, without the likelihood.
-When the prior and posterior come from the same distribution family, it is known as a conjugate prior (define), and the beta distribution is one of the simplest.
+When the prior and posterior come from the same distribution family, it is known as a conjugate prior, and the beta distribution is one of the simplest.
 We are simply modelling the proportion of successes and failures (here yellows vs non-yellows).

-In section 4, you can also explore Bayes factors applied to this scenario, working out how much you should shift your belief in favour of the alternative hypothesis compared to the null (here, that the proportion is exactly 0.5).
+In section 4 of the app, you can also explore Bayes factors applied to this scenario, working out how much you should shift your belief in favour of the alternative hypothesis compared to the null (here, that the proportion is exactly 0.5).
 At this point of the lecture, we have not explored Bayes factors yet, so we will not continue with it here.
-But you can always come back to it later in your own time.

 ## The Logic Behind Bayes Factors {#Bayes-factors}

-To demonstrate the logic behind Bayes factors, we will play around with this shiny app by [Magnusson](https://rpsychologist.com/d3/bayes/).
+To demonstrate the logic behind Bayes factors, we will play around with <a href="https://rpsychologist.com/d3/bayes/" target="_blank">this shiny app by Magnusson</a>.
 Building on [section 1](#bayes-logic), the visualisation shows a Bayesian two-sample t-test, demonstrating a more complicated application compared to the beta distribution and proportions.
 The visualisation shows both Bayesian estimation through the posterior distribution and 95% Highest Density Interval (HDI) (define), and Bayes factors against a null hypothesis centered on 0.
 We will use this visualisation to reinforce what we learnt earlier and extend it to understanding the logic behind Bayes factors.

 On the visualisation, there are three settings: